Category Archives: Alan Mowbray

 Emma comes across as a British version of the southern lass, especially as she is clad in gorgeous gowns or romancing men.

-However, as the film develops she becomes a much more sympathetic character and certainly less of a vixen.
+However, as the film develops, she becomes a much more sympathetic character and certainly less of a vixen.
 Still, there are plenty of similarities for viewers to draw from.

-With that said, Cooper does a fantastic job of making her character completely unlikeable.
-Her icy, vengeful spirit is in perfect balance with the sympathetic lead characters.
+The role of Lady Frances Nelson (Gladys Cooper) is completely one-note, so the rooting value is never doubted.
+The film intends for the audience to be in the corner of Emma and Horatio, and that said, Cooper does a fantastic job of making her character completely unlikeable.
+Her icy, vengeful spirit perfectly complements the sympathetic lead characters.
 The fact that Horatio and Emma are adulterers, especially for the year the film was made, is not fully explored.

 Purely a showcase for newlyweds Olivier and Leigh to dish their real-life romance for mainstream audiences, That Hamilton Woman (1941) must have been a big deal at the release.

-Sadly, this film is largely forgotten, but is a good watch for fans of the legendary stars.
+Sadly, this film is largely forgotten, but it is a good watch for fans of the legendary stars.

 Oscar Nominations: 1 win-Best Sound Recording (won), Best Art Direction-Interior Decoration, Black-and-White, Best Cinematography, Black-and-White, Best Special Effects